-The Voices of Skin and Wound Care Clinicians During the First Year of COVID-19 irst, we would like to thank clinicians across Canada for supporting this research project.
+The Voices of Skin and Wound Care Clinicians During the First Year of COVID-19 Summary of the Research to Date irst, we would like to thank clinicians across Canada for supporting this research project.
 We are grateful for your commitment to prevention, treatment and management of skin and wound care issues.